Mykhailo Dobkin: 2022 Russian invasion of Ukraine

 Dobkin condemned the 2022 Russian invasion of Ukraine on its second day.
 On 17 March 2022, Dobkin posted a video of President Volodymyr Zelenskyy on his Instagram page, and signed it with the comment "[He is] ours".

 Dobkin graduated from the Kharkiv Theological Seminary (UOC-MP), and on April 7, 2022, in the Kharkiv Annunciation Cathedral, Metropolitan Onufry of Kharkiv and Bohodukhiv ordained him to the rank of deacon.

 In June, Igor Girkin (Strelkov) said that a month before the start of the 2022 Russian invasion of Ukraine, the 5th service of the FSB was negotiating with Dobkin about the possibility of creating the so-called "Kharkov People’s Republic" in the Kharkiv Oblast.

 Personal life

 Dobkin is married and has four children; a son and three daughters.

 Since first meeting Hennadiy Kernes in 1998, Dobkin was his close friend and political ally, and was succeeded by him as Mayor of Kharkiv in 2010.
 Kernes remained as mayor until his death in 2020.

 Dobkin's younger brother, Dmytro Dobkin, was elected as a People's Deputy of Ukraine in the 2012 Ukrainian parliamentary election for the Party of Regions, being re-elected in 2014 as a member of Opposition Bloc.
 In the 2019 Ukrainian parliamentary election, Dmytro Dobkin failed to be re-elected.

 Dobkin is widely known by the nickname "Dopa".

 In 2022, Dobkin became a Deacon in the Ukrainian Orthodox Church.

+In the media

+A behind-the-scenes video of Mykhailo Dobkin rehearsing a campaign address to the residents of Kharkiv, featuring profanity-laced commentary from Hennadiy Kernes, gained widespread popularity and went viral on the Internet.
+In 2008, Volodymyr Zelenskyy (then of Studio Kvartal 95) performed a parody of Dobkin's speeches, and later introduced another sketch mocking Dobkin's English language skills.
+In 2009, a parody was released by Andriy Molochnyi and Anton Lirnyk of Comedy Club Ukraine, while the Ukrainian version of the show Bolshaya Raznitsa (Big Difference) produced a satirical take on Dobkin's New Year's address to Kharkiv residents in a similar style.